<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1189758878853157&amp;ev=PageView&amp;noscript=1">

 While rare, you don't want to get caught by the city for installing without a permit as this can delay your project by weeks or months as well as unexpected costs and fines.
 And, while also not common, having major work to your home without permits can void your homeowners insurance.
 READ MORE from RocketMoney

 In Texas, an HOA cannot prevent a homeowner from installing a permanently installed whole-home standby electric generator.
 They can regulate its placement and appearance.
-For example, they may require a generator to be placed in the backyard or side yard and/or ensure it's not in plain site to maintain the neighborhood's aesthetics.
+For example, they may require a generator to be placed in the backyard or side yard and/or ensure it's not in plain sight to maintain the neighborhood's aesthetics.

 Texas Property Code - PROP § 202.019.
 Standby Electric Generators: